Apmannen/MichaelKjellander/README.md

 # michaelkjellander.se

 Upcoming michaelkjellander.se site.
 WORK IN PROGRESS.
-Built with Brazor (.NET/C#), using the Wordpress API to fetch all existing posts and pages from the old (current) site.
+Built with Blazor (.NET/C#), using the Wordpress API to fetch all existing posts and pages from the old (current) site.
 Tailwind is used for styling.

 Start dev mode: npm run watch (or dotnet watch)